What are Srotas in Ayurveda?

 6. Mamsavahastrotas (Muscular Channels of Circulation)

-The origin of Mamsavahastrotas lies in the snayu (ligaments), kandra (tendons), and tvaca (skin).
+The origin of Mamsavahastrotas lies in the snayu (ligaments), kandra (tendons), and tvak (skin).
 They ensure supply of nutrients to the muscle dhatu.
 Symptoms of damage are tumors, cysts, wasting of muscles, swelling etc.

 7. Medavahastrotas (Fat Channels of Circulation